Using Paged.js with Laravel

 Install PagedJS via a CDN

 Paged.js can be integrated into a Laravel project in three main ways: using a CDN, installing via NPM (or Yarn), or downloading the library manually.
+Including it via a CDN is the simplest method.
+We just have to include the following script in our view:

 <script src="https://unpkg.com/pagedjs/dist/paged.polyfill.js"></script>